 c/o Steve McLaughlin

 The Cardinals faced Union on Wednesday, Oct.
 2, and the Chargers proved a tough battle early as the teams traded first-half goals.
-The Red and Black were able to pull away in the second half, scoring four unanswered points, including two goals in less than a minute by captain and forward Georgia Adams ’26 and midfielder Kenzie Mauro ’27, to secure a 5–2 victory in their fourth game of the season with five goals.
+The Red and Black were able to pull away in the second half, scoring four unanswered goals, including two in less than a minute by captain and forward Georgia Adams ’26 and midfielder Kenzie Mauro ’27, to secure a 5–2 victory in their fourth game of the season with five goals.

 The Red and Black then faced one of their toughest stretches of the year, playing three games in seven days, which included both of their Little Three matchups with a road game against Trinity sandwiched in between.